BryanHuet/oop-courses/README.md

 # Schedule
-Project in OOP, the goal is to made a schedule with for enter a file with activities and constraints;
+Project in OOP, the goal is to create a schedule with for enter a file with activities and constraints;

 Ce jar est composé de :